Skip to main content

 Once synced, the Userpilot SDK is available to import throughout your application.

-To use Userpilot, initialize it once in your Application class.
-This ensures the SDK is ready as soon as your app starts.
-Update your Application class.
-Replace <APP_TOKEN> with your Application Token, which can be fetched from your Environments Page.
+Initialize Userpilot once in your Application class to ensure the SDK is ready as soon as your app starts.
+Replace <APP_TOKEN> with your Application Token from the Environments Page.

 class YourApplication : Application() {